The Meaning of the Word “Nirvana”

 The terms nirvana with residue and nirvana without residue do not apply to Buddhas.
 Immediately upon their attainment of enlightenment, Buddhas have untainted aggregates.
 A Buddha achieves only non-abiding nirvana, still defined as remaining neither in the extreme of continued samsaric suffering nor in the extreme of a Hinayana arhat's nirvana without residue.

 The Prasangika Presentation According to the Gelug Tradition

 According to the Tibetan Gelug tradition, the Prasangika tenet system has its own unique way of defining the various nirvanas that are attainments.
 What a shravaka or pratyekabuddha arhat attains is still called “liberation” and what a Buddha attains, “non-abiding nirvana.”
 However, both of these are divided into nirvanas with and without residue.

 With respect to a shravaka or pratyekabuddha arhats, nirvana without residue refers to their states during total absorption (meditative equipoise) on voidness, when there is no appearance-making of self-established existence (rang-bzhin-gyis grub-pa).
 Nirvana with residue refers to their state either during subsequent attainment (post-meditation) periods, when meditating on something other than voidness, or when not meditating at all.
-Because such arhats have not overcome the cognitive obstacles preventing omniscience, namely the constant habits grasping for true findable existence, the appearance-making of such an impossible mode of existence recurs during such times.
+Because such arhats have not overcome the cognitive obstacles preventing omniscience, namely the constant habits grasping for self-established existence, the appearance-making of such an impossible mode of existence recurs during such times.
 Thus, Prasangika is unique in asserting that, in this sense, nirvana without residue is attained before nirvana with a residue.
 Further, since Prasangika defines “tainted aggregates” as those mixed with an appearance of self-established existence, such arhats have untainted aggregates during their total absorption on voidness, and tainted ones at all other times.